jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 Here we enabling three options at once.
 Let's break them down.

 `set -e` (aka `-o errexit`) causes *most* failing commands to immediately return from the enclosing function, propagating their error exit status code to the calling function.
 If the calling function also doesn't handle the error, it will continue up the stack, eventually exiting the script with that exit status code.
-Unfortunately, even with this option enabled there are several cases where errors can be silently ignored, as we'll discuss below under *Subshells*.
+(Note that there are still some cases where errors can be silently ignored, discussed below.)

 `set -u` (aka `-o nounset`) makes it an error to refer to a variable like `$X` if it hasn't been defined, either in the script or as an environment variable, instead of treating it as an empty string.
 Often, this is a typo and a bug.
 There are certainly some cases where you'll need to handle reference possibly-undefined variables, but they should be indicated explicitly: you can use `${X-}` instead of `$X` to indicate where you'd like to use an empty string if a variable isn't defined.